-- More than 13,000 gay and lesbian service men and women have been discharged from military service since 1993. - More than 32,500 gay and lesbian service men and women have been discharged from military service since 1980. - A recent survey of 545 service members who served in Afghanistan and Iraq found that 73 percent are comfortable in the presence of gay men and lesbians.
+- Nearly 14,000 gay and lesbian service men and women have been discharged from military service since 1993. - More than 33,000 gay and lesbian service men and women have been discharged from military service since 1980. - A survey of 545 service members who served in Afghanistan and Iraq found that 73 percent are comfortable in the presence of gay men and lesbians.
 Of the approximately 20 percent who said that they were uncomfortable, only 5 percent are "very uncomfortable," while 15 percent are "somewhat uncomfortable."
-19